mbilab/Web-tutorial/unit/js/README.md

 /* Step 6:
  * pure css transition has limits, but is worthy to learn
  * it requires less dependency and has better performance
+ * it also supports transition, try google `css transition`
  * `:hover` is a bad event (for touch screen), prevent using it */
 .card:nth-child(4):hover {